+- (d) Hair and/or hairpieces, whether dyed or natural, must appear natural in color. - (5) Make-up: Make-up and make-up colors must present a neat, clean, and professional appearance to be judged by a reasonable person standard.

+(6) Tattoos:

-- (d) Hair and/or hairpieces, whether dyed or natural, must appear natural in color. - (5) Make-up: Make-up and make-up colors must present a neat, clean, and professional appearance to be judged by a reasonable person standard. - (6) Tattoos: - (a) Tattoos of any kind on the head, face, and exposed areas of the neck must be covered at all times and not visible to the general public.
-TSA issued and approved items such as turtlenecks or dickies may be used to cover tattoos on the lower neck. - (b) Exposure of obscene, racially/ethnically derogatory and/or criminal gang tattoos are prohibited on all parts of the body and must be covered at all times and not visible to the general public when an officer is in uniform.
+- (a) Tattoos of any kind on the head, face, and exposed areas of the neck must be covered at all times and not visible to the general public.
+TSA issued and approved items such as turtlenecks or dickies may be used to cover tattoos on the lower neck. - (b) In addition to the tattoos addressed in Section (6)(a) above, tattoos that are indecent, commonly associated with gangs, extremist, and/or supremacist organizations, or that advocate sexual, racial, ethnic, or religious discrimination are prohibited on all exposed parts of the body and must be covered at all times and not visible to the general public when an officer is in uniform.
 If an officer cannot cover prohibited tattoos on their arms with a plain, single colored royal blue acceptable band or royal blue sports sleeve the officer must wear a long-sleeved shirt.
+If an officer cannot cover prohibited tattoos on their legs with a plain, single colored royal blue acceptable band or royal blue sports sleeve the officer must wear trousers or cargo pants.

+NOTE: The FSD will make the final determination on any questionable tattoo exposure.
+Human Capital (HC), Chief Counsel, and/or Civil Rights and Liberties, Ombudsman & Traveler Engagement may be consulted for assistance in making this determination.

-If an officer cannot cover prohibited tattoos on their arms of the officer arms with a plain, single colored royal blue acceptable band or royal blue sports sleeve the officer must wear trousers or cargo pants. - (7) Fingernails: Fingernails must not extend further than 1/4 inch beyond the tip of the finger.
-Fingernail colors must be judged by a reasonable person standard and present a neat, clean, and professional appearance. - (8) Chewing Gum and Tobacco: Officers are prohibited from chewing gum or tobacco during the performance of their duties. - (9) Personal Electronic Equipment: Display and use of personal electronic devices (including cell phones and smart watches) is prohibited in identified TSA screening areas.
-Personal electronic devices may only be used during an officer's rest or meal break in a designated area that is not co-located with the TSA screening area.
-Supervisors (permanent or temporarily assigned) may use such device for official business only.
-These devices may not be used for personal purposes while performing screening functions. - (10) Lanyards: All lanyards with personal messages, sports teams, organizations, clubs, etc. are not authorized.
+- (7) Fingernails: Fingernails must not extend further than 1⁄4 inch beyond the tip of the finger.
+Fingernail colors must be judged by a reasonable person standard and present a neat, clean, and professional appearance. - (8) Chewing Gum and Tobacco: Officers are prohibited from chewing gum or tobacco during the performance of their duties. - (9) Personal Electronic Devices: Officers are authorized to wear personal electronic devices (PED), including cell phones, smart watches, and fitness trackers that have messaging and phone alert capabilities, in identified screening areas.
+PEDs may be displayed visibly, for example, worn on the belt.

+PEDs must not be used for personal purposes, except to check the time, while officers are performing screening functions or are within the screening area at any time.
+PEDs may only be used for personal purposes during an officer's rest or meal break in a designated area that is not co-located with the TSA screening area.
+PEDs must be silenced with alert features deactivated when worn by officers in or adjacent to screening areas, including baggage pods and rooms.

+(10) Lanyards: All lanyards with personal messages, sports teams, organizations, clubs, etc. are not authorized.
 Only plain navy blue or black lanyards or lanyards with approved insignia which identifies an officer as a member of the TSA uniformed workforce are authorized.